macdylan/Snapmaker2Plugin/README.en-us.md

     ![](_snapshots/preview.jpg)

-- You can also use Save to File to save files in Snapmaker G-code file format
+- You can also use Save to save files in Snapmaker G-code file format to disk if required

     ![](_snapshots/savetofile.png)